NameInTheSand/animeListSever/README.md

 # animeListSever
-Server for the youtube lessons for the anime list app using json-server
+Server for the YouTube lessons for the anime list app using JSON-server